scanner docs insights pricing sign in

 Backend is locked — edge proxy only

-All requests must go through our Cloudflare edge proxy with HMAC signatures.
+All requests must go through our edge proxy with cryptographic signatures.
 Direct access returns 403:

 // Through edge proxy (HMAC signed):